List of Kamen Rider Fourze characters: Mitsuaki Gamou

-Mitsuaki Gamou (我望 光明, Gamō Mitsuaki), initially credited as the "red-eyed man" (赤い目の男, akai me no otoko), is AGHS's egocentric and charismatic school board chairman who often uses space metaphors in his speech.
+Mitsuaki Gamou (我望 光明, Gamō Mitsuaki), initially credited as the "red-eyed man" (赤い目の男, akai me no otoko), is AGHS' egocentric and charismatic school board chairman who often uses space metaphors in his speech.
 Despite his charming personality, he lacks friends as he views the concept as beneath him.
 As a child, Gamou heard the Presenters' call around the time of the Apollo 11 exploration, motivating him to join NASA, the Russian Federal Space Agency, and the OSTO in an attempt to meet them.
 Twenty years prior to the series, while working for OSTO, Gamou found the Presenters' Core Switch alongside Rokuro Utahoshi on the moon.
 The pair cracked the Switch's puzzle, but clashed over how to contact the Presenters, with Gamou seeing Rokuro's Fourze System as a time-consuming dead end before he went on to develop the Zodiarts Switches.
 Three years after finding the Core Switch, Gamou tasked Kuniteru Emoto with getting the Zodiarts Switches from OSTO's lunar station and murdering Rokuro, though Emoto abandoned Rokuro on the moon instead.
-A decade prior to the series, Gamou received funding from Foundation X to build Amanogawa High directly under "The Hole" ostensibly in order to foster a love of space exploration in future generations while secretly utilizing the school to create and raise Zodiarts to gather the Horoscopes for the day he meets the Presenters, which he refers to as the Day of Awakening (覚醒の日, Kakusei no Hi).
+A decade prior to the series, Gamou received funding from Foundation X to build AGHS directly under "The Hole" ostensibly in order to foster a love of space exploration in future generations while secretly utilizing the school to create and raise Zodiarts to gather the Horoscopes for the day he meets the Presenters, which he refers to as the Day of Awakening (覚醒の日, Kakusei no Hi).
 To this end, he became one of the first Horoscopes, the Sagittarius Zodiarts (サジタリウス・ゾディアーツ, Sajitariusu Zodiātsu).